-U.S. worried AT&T buying Time Warner would hike costs for rivals: source

-U.S. antitrust regulators believe that AT&T Inc's proposed acquisition of Time Warner Inc would raise costs for rival entertainment distributors and stifle innovation, a Department of Justice official told Reuters on Thursday.

-Allaying those concerns is the rationale for the Justice Department's demand that AT&T sell assets in order for the deal to be approved, said the official, speaking on condition of anonymity.
+AT&T ready to fight U.S. in court over Time Warner deal: CEO

+AT&T Inc will not sell cable network CNN to win antitrust approval of its proposed $85.4-billion purchase of media company Time Warner Inc and will fight the government in court if the two sides cannot reach an agreement, the wireless company's chief executive said on Thursday.

-The Justice Department wants AT&T to sell its DirecTV unit or sell Time Warner's Turner Broadcasting unit, which includes news company CNN, sources told Reuters on Wednesday.
+Justice Department staff have recommended that AT&T sell either its DirecTV unit or Time Warner's Turner Broadcasting unit, which includes news company CNN, a government official told Reuters on Thursday, on the grounds that a combined company would raise costs for rival entertainment distributors and stifle innovation.

+The two sides are still in talks over approval of the deal but have disagreed over the necessity of asset sales.

+"If we feel like litigation is a better outcome then we will litigate," AT&T CEO Randall Stephenson told the New York Times DealBook conference on Thursday.
+He said the company had been ready to go to court the day the deal was announced in October 2016.

-AT&T has signaled it would not agree to sell DirecTV, which it acquired for $49-billion in 2015, leaving CNN and other cable TV assets as the main sticking point in negotiations between the Justice Department and AT&T.
+AT&T has signaled it would not agree to sell DirecTV, which it acquired for $49-billion in 2015, leaving CNN and other cable TV assets as the main sticking point in negotiations.

+The antitrust regulator is worried the combined company could make it harder for rivals to deliver content to consumers using new technologies, the official said.

+For its part, AT&T has said it wants to disrupt "entrenched pay TV models," most likely by making more video available on its customers' smartphones and tablets.

+Stephenson said the deal was a classic "vertical" merger that removed no competitors from any market and denied the company would be too powerful.

+He said a combined AT&T and Time Warner would create a data and advertising company competing against the newest and most disruptive entrants into the media sector: Amazon.com Inc , Facebook Inc, Netflix Inc and Alphabet Inc's Google, not other wireless phone companies.

-That has raised concerns about political influence on the $85.4-billion deal, given U.S. President Donald Trump's frequent criticism of CNN.
-As a candidate, Trump vowed to block the deal shortly after it was announced in October 2016, but has not addressed the issue publicly as president.
+The Justice Department's desire for asset sales, which normally would not be required in a merger between companies that are not direct competitors, has raised concerns about political influence on the deal, given U.S. President Donald Trump's frequent criticism of CNN.
+As a candidate, Trump vowed to block the deal shortly after it was announced, but has not addressed the issue publicly as president.

+Stephenson told the conference he has no reason to think Trump would be a factor in the deal's approval and said he hoped the matter would be settled well before the April 22, 2018 deadline when parties can walk away from a deal.

+AT&T told the Justice Department on Monday that it believed it had complied with all legal requirements for the deal to be cleared, a person briefed on the matter said.
+That sets a deadline for the government to sue if it wants to block the merger.
+Officials said that detail could be as early Nov.
+27.

 The head of the Justice Department's antitrust division, Makan Delrahim, said in a statement late on Thursday that he has "never been instructed by the White House" on the AT&T deal.